takemaru/graphillion/README.md

 Graphillion is a Python library for efficient *graphset operations*.
-Unlike existing graph tools such as NetworkX, which are designed to manipulate just a single graph at a time, Graphillion handles a large *set* of graphs with great efficiency.
-Surprisingly, trillions of trillions of graphs can be processed in a single computer.
+Unlike existing graph tools such as NetworkX, which are designed to manipulate just a single graph at a time, Graphillion handles a large *set* of graphs very efficiently.
+Surprisingly, trillions of trillions of graphs can be processed in a single computer with Graphillion.

 You may be curious about an uncommon concept of *graphset*, but it comes along with any graph or network when you consider multiple subgraphs cut from the graph; e.g., considering possible driving routes on a road map, examining feasible electric flows on a power grid, or evaluating the structure of chemical reaction networks.
-The number of such subgraphs can be more than googol, 10^100, even in a graph with just a few hundreds of edges, since subgraphs increase exponentially with the graph size.
+The number of such subgraphs can be trillions even in a graph with just a few hundreds of edges, since the number of subgraphs increases exponentially with the graph size.
 It takes millions of years to examine all subgraphs with a naive approach as demonstrated in the funny movie above;
 Graphillion is our answer to resolve this issue.

-Graphillion allows you to exhaustively but efficiently search a given graphset (a set of subgraphs) with complex, even nonconvex, constraints.
+Graphillion allows you to exhaustively but efficiently search a graphset with complex, even nonconvex, constraints.
-In addition, you can find top-k optimal graphs from the complicated set, and can also extract common properties seen among all graphs in the set.
+In addition, you can find top-k optimal graphs from the complex graphset, and can also extract common properties among all graphs in the set.
 Thanks to these features, Graphillion has a variety of applications including graph database, combinatorial optimization, and a graph structure analysis.
-We will show some practical use cases in the following tutorial, such as evaluation of power distribution networks.
+We will show some practical use cases in the following tutorial, including evaluation of power distribution networks.

 Graphillion can be used freely under the MIT license.
-Graphillion is mainly developed in [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
+It is mainly developed in [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
 We would really appreciate if you would refer to our paper (to appear) and address our contribution on the use of Graphillion in your paper.

-Now, install Graphillion and go to the tutorial, and you'll find its power and utility.
+Now, install Graphillion and go to the tutorial.
+You'll find its power and utility.

 Installing